stape-io/adform-cookie-retrieval-script-web-tag/README.md

 Whichever value is found first is validated and stored in the `adfuid` first-party cookie using the domain, `SameSite`, and expiration settings configured on the tag.

-> [!IMPORTANT]
-> The Adform serving script does not set a cookie itself - it only exposes the ID on `window.Adform._uid`.
-Because of this, it's common practice to fire a tag that hits an Adform tracking point (e.g. a PageView) before this tag runs, so that Adform has already set its own cookie for this script to pick up.

 ## Setup Instructions

 1. **Import** the template from the Community Template Gallery into your GTM Web workspace.